mickymacirl/CI-P2-Fruit/TESTING.md

 ### Random Fruit Placement in the Main Game board

-The game board was tested to ensure that the 10 different Fruit Emojis are randomly placed while being generated.
+The game board was tested to ensure that the ten different Fruit Emojis were randomly placed while being generated.

 **Test Steps:**